 ‘Can you not hear me?
 Do you not—’

 ‘I said get inside!’

 ‘You came outside to begin with, now you order me in?’
 Continue reading “Chapter Four: Homecoming §1”

-The Celts knew an ancient land which lay on a higher Plane, far across the seas.
+The Celts knew an ancient land which lay on a higher Plane far across the seas.
 Through a vast network of stone circles, they colonised this place, trading what goods the others sought or lacked.
 And stories came that strange creatures dwelt in the mountains, creatures long gone from the lower Plane.
-Shy creatures, well beyond human reach.
+Shy creatures living well beyond human reach.

 There were seven forces of nature known to these colonies: darkness, light, water, growth, wind, consciousness, and fire.
 These were forces they had known in the old world, and accepted; what lived in the mountains they knew not, and feared.
-But the monsters were curious, bringing no harm, and gradually made themselves known.
+But the monsters were curious and gentle, and gradually made themselves known.
 Continue reading “Prologue”